xjackk/TwitchTVExpose/README.md

 ###Asyncronous Module Definition (AMD) and [RequireJS](http://requirejs.org)

-This project uses a "Rails-esque" approach-- *convention over configuration.* Apps are organized and kept in a conventional way [insert image here](1)
+This project uses a "Rails-esque" approach-- *convention over configuration.* Apps are organized and kept in a conventional way ![About App][about_app]
 with: Apps => Controller(s) => Views => Templates.
 All templates use [underscore](http://underscorejs.org)
 [configured for Mustache](https://github.com/xjackk/TwitchTVExpose/blob/master/js/config/underscore/templatesettings.coffee)
 **AMD** keeps everything in modules and I follow an approach similar to Brian Mann's [BackboneRails](http://backbonerails.com) except he used Rails and
 Marionette.module, however we're using RequireJS with Javascript patterns and a Rails convention.
 Sort of a Rails/AMD hybrid...

+[about_app]: https://github.com/xjackk/twitchtvexpose/raw/master/doc/image/abputapp.png "modular app convention"

 ---

-###Boot-up the AMD Asset Pipeline
+###Boot-up: *AMD Asset Pipeline*

 Before the [js/app.coffee](https://github.com/xjackk/TwitchTVExpose/tree/master/js/app.coffee) can be started, number of modules must be loaded first. **RequireJS** helps in this regard however the explicit dependencies must be established and the loading process managed.
 Unfortunately this is something that is not automagically done and must be handled with a little common sense.
 Before this modular app can load a number of Configuraion, Enity and App modules will need to be pre-loaded before the Marionette.application can start.